-On the 26th of August 2000, after one week’s intensive competition, the 6th International Tai Chi Chuan and Weapons Competition held at the Town of Chiu Cheuk near the Chen’s Village, the founding place of Tai Chi Chuan, finally came to an end.
+On the 26th of August 2000, after one week’s intensive competition, the 6th International Tai Chi Chuan and Weapons Competition held at the Town of Chiu Cheuk near Chen’s Village, the founding place of Tai Chi Chuan, finally came to an end.
 This international competition is arguably the toughest of all the Tai Chi competitions, which sets the highest standard for Tai Chi Chuan.

 Approximately 200 competitors from overseas and 1600 competitors from the local provinces of China participated in this Competition.

 Ji Hong Tai Chi College was the only team from Canada that took part in this event.
-Under the leadership of Master Luo, 7 students from the Edmonton, Calgary and Toronto chapters traversed the oceans to compete in this Competition and achieved remarkable results.
+Under the leadership of Master Luo, 7 students from the Edmonton, Calgary and Toronto campuses traversed the oceans to compete in this Competition and achieved remarkable results.

 In total, our students won 6 gold medals, 5 silver medals and 3 bronze medals in the push-hand and form & weapon categories.
 They are: